 I am an independent science writer and consultant based in Sacramento.
 I have previously worked for the U.S. Geological Survey, California Council on Science and Technology, and the Orange County Register, and nowadays you can also find me around the Capital Region helping with scicomm seminars and media coaching sessions for researchers.

 As the founder of Capital Science Communicators, I’ve led our network and grown its membership and mission since 2013.
-Working with this inaugural Board of Chairs, I hope to truly expand the reach and resources of our professional community, so we can cultivate a vibrant and responsible corps of science communicators to benefit the growth and progress of the Capital Region.
+Working with our Board of Chairs, I hope to truly expand the reach and resources of our professional community, so we can cultivate a vibrant and responsible corps of science communicators to benefit the growth and progress of the Capital Region.
 Outside of CapSciComm, you can often find me at the Sunday Farmer’s Market in Sacramento, or typing away at a local coffee shop.
 Come up and say hello!

 I handle communications and marketing for several UC Davis science departments.
 Previously, I worked as a science reporter and in media relations; most recently, I covered geology and climate change for LiveScience.com.
 A career highlight was seeing Mars through the Mount Wilson telescope while reporting on Ray Bradbury’s birthday party.